sterding/HD_ChIPseq/readme.txt

 Two stratedgies including:
 1) merge alignment and then call peaks from the merged alignment
 2) merge peaks called from individual alignment.
-Only a peak occurred in >=3 samples will be defined as a peak.
+Only a peak occurred in >=3 samples in each category will be defined as a peak.

 and it shows that the 2nd stratedgy is more robust. (see figure: https://docs.google.com/presentation/d/1kesRVX4McijTVSfk2ul6c_HrSe88pNuEaVzeRq8B8Dc/edit#slide=id.g12433e2fc_05)